klinglme/developer-documentation/docs/src/guide/ring-klingl.md

 ## Limits

-To avoid 'Kling
-lstreich' we limit requests to a **klingl**.
+To avoid 'Klinglstreich' we limit requests to a **klingl**.
 Be aware to that fact and don't spam the API, or your **klingl** will be deactivated.